Frequently Asked Questions

 Recognizing that not everyone can pay standard fees, I do offer some sliding scale slots.
-These are on weekday mornings.
 Please inquire if you need a sliding scale rate, and I will let you know if a slot is available.
-I am not able to offer sliding scale fees for appointments between 12pm-9pm or on the weekend.

 Can I pay with cash, check, credit card, or electronically?